kremers/cblog/README.md

 * <del>AdminUI, Output and Selection for categories</del>
 * <del>HideTitle Option for posts</del>
 * <del>Settings section (configure blog name, admin password, ...)</del>
+* <del>Enhance AdminUI with more ajax feeling & (Web-)design changes</del>
+* Fix broken build (heroku and 'local runnable' app - see core.clj)
+* Fix broken links from adminui
+* Fix broken links "recent posts"
 * Automatic (client side) generation of URLfriendly name
+* Change password functionality - settings page
-* S3 connection and binary data upload
+* S3 connection and binary data upload & Media Section
-* Make it possible to hide categories for pseudocats (blogroll, show-all, ...)

-Later:

 * Write the persistent user sessions to mongodb, currently existing frameworks do not work with monger and clojure 1.3.
 Fork and refactor them
-* Media Section
+* RSS and ATOM feed (RSS & Atom templates for mustache are available)
-* User Management
+* Configurable Blogroll
-* Enhance AdminUI with more ajax feeling & (Web-)design changes
 * Tags & Tag Cloud
 * Comments, Askimet Integration
-* RSS and ATOM feed

-Why just another blog?

-* Maybe my wordpress instance is going offline (server not longer available) in a few days or month
+* Move this page to a todo page and write instructions how to install this blog

+Tech goal:

 * Building reference projects for clojure
-* Run it on Heroku & S3

-Tech goal:

 * High scalable
 * No data stored on application servers
+* Run it on Heroku & S3
 * Optional caching with memcached
 * Binary data in S3, other data in MongoDB (sessions, posts, ...)
 * "Reference" building for a clojure web stacks